+If you do a simple search on Long COVID and exercise, you will undoubtedly return mixed results that show exercise can help or worsen your Long COVID symptoms.
+So, what is the real answer?
 While exercise has always been promoted for good health, and with good reason, it is not always the best medicine for people recovering from a viral infection, such as COVID.
 In fact, pushing to recover from an acute COVID infection can trigger Long COVID, and continuing to exercise can often worsen Long COVID symptoms.
 But how does exercise play a role in worsening symptoms?
 How do you know when you can exercise?
 Is there a better way to manage symptoms without “pushing through?”

 Outdated Treatment Recommendations May Cause More Harm

-The debate on exercise for post-viral illness was highlighted over the last few years with the promotion of graded exercise therapy (GET) for people with myalgic encephalomyelitis/chronic fatigue syndrome and the worsening of their symptoms, sometimes over the long term.
+The debate on exercise for viral-associated illness was highlighted over the last few years with the promotion of graded exercise therapy (GET) for people with myalgic encephalomyelitis/chronic fatigue syndrome and the worsening of their symptoms, sometimes over the long term.

 The PACE trial claimed that graded exercise therapy, where patients pushed through symptoms to meet specific benchmarks for activity, significantly improved symptoms.
 After this trial, GET became the standard treatment protocol for ME/CFS patients in the UK, leading many to experience symptoms worsening and, in severe cases, becoming bedbound.